Brawl in Cell Block 99

 Zahler wrote the script of Brawl in Cell Block 99 after watching several prison films, coming up with different elements to add to the genre.
-Zahler cast Vaughn for his consistency and authenticity, in a break from the comedic roles that Vaughn usually plays.
+He cast Vaughn for his consistency and authenticity, in a break from the comedic roles that Vaughn usually plays.
 Vaughn exercised and underwent training for the film's action and fighting sequences.
 Filming took place in Staten Island, New York City, between August and October 2016 under a production budget of $4 million.

 The film premiered at the 74th Venice International Film Festival, and was released in theaters, digital HD, and video on demand in October 2017, by RLJE Films.
-Brawl in Cell Block 99 received mainly positive reviews which praised of Vaughn's performance and the film's 1970s-grindhouse style.
+It received positive reviews which praised Vaughn's performance and the film's 1970s exploitation style.
 The film was named among the year's best films by the Los Angeles Times, The New York Times, and The A.V.
 Club.